drakonkat/Crawfish/README.md

 ![Magnet icon](asset/Magnet.png)

-By clicking this icon in your clipboard will be saved the magnet link of the current torrent.
+By clicking this icon in your clipboard, will be saved the magnet link of the current torrent.

 ### Exploring Settings

-In the settings you will be able to perfomr different useful action!
+In the settings you will be able to perform different useful action!

 **General Tab**

 ![General](asset/General.png)

-In this section you will be able set the path of the generic downloaded torrents
+In this section you will be able to set the path of the generic downloaded torrents

 And also you will be able to set the speed of the Download and the Upload.